 As a part of the variable remuneration, a long term bonus is agreed for a period of three years respectively.
-The long-term target setting is adopted for Head of Internal audit function, Head of Compliance function, Head of Risk management function and Head of Actuarial function (the key functions) according to the following example model.
+In addition to the Management Board members the long-term target setting is adopted for Head of Internal audit function, Head of Compliance function, Head of Risk management function and Head of Actuarial function (the key functions) according to the following example model.